fab-log/holyGrail/README.md

 http://localhost:3000
 ```

 The application is used to demonstrate how multiple app components can refer to a common data base and offer synchronised functionality.
-Start ba clicking the plus and minus icons.
+Start by clicking the plus and minus icons.